MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-fillable-pdf.md

 ---
 # required metadata

-title: Design ER configurations to fill out PDF templates
+title: Design ER configurations to fill in PDF templates
-description: This topic provides information about how to Design an ER format to fill out a PDF template.
+description: This topic provides information about how to design an Electronic reporting (ER) format to fill in a PDF template.
 author: NickSelin
 manager: AnnBe
 ms.date: 04/01/2019